Imaad Shah: Career

 Imaad made his acting debut in 2006 in his father's Yun Hota To Kya Hota.
 In 2007, he acted in Dil Dosti Etc under Prakash Jha, where he played a young Delhi University student with a penchant for the secret corners of the old town.

 He is also a theatre actor and works with the theatre company Motley, founded by Naseeruddin Shah and Benjamin Gilani.
 He has been a part of many productions including Katha Collage, Waiting for Godot, By George and Manto Ismat Haazir Hain, apart from working with other groups.

 He bounced back with his next film Sooni Taraporevala's award-winning Little Zizou (2009) which traveled to film festivals all across Europe, North America and parts of Asia.

 Subsequent releases, including 404, Tasher Desh and Mira Nair's The Reluctant Fundamentalist saw him playing dark and memorable characters.

 He is part of the electro funk/nu disco duo Madboy/Mink with Saba Azad and is the frontman and guitarist/vocalist for the funk/disco band The Pulp Society.

 Imaad Shah was recently seen in the web series 'A Married Woman', directed by Sahir Raza.
 The star cast also includes Ridhi Dogra, Monica Dogra.

+Madboy/Mink

+Shah is one half of the electro-cabaret duo Madboy/Mink, alongside Saba Azad.
+The duo performed at the debut edition of Lollapalooza India on 28–29 January 2023, held at Mahalaxmi Racecourse, Mumbai.